samueltwallace/rpgs/commonmark_games/neocatholic-monastery.md

 ### Anchorite Chamber

 A room with an enclosed and impassable central sub-chamber.
-Inside is a monk contemplating the nature of computation while its battery dies.
+Inside is a monk contemplating the nature of computation until its battery dies.

-### Clean Room

-Where monks wash up.

-### Awakening Room

-New monks are initiated here with a consciousness subroutine.
-This elevates them to the status of Processor.

 ### Dissection Chamber